drgcheatsheet/drgcheatsheet/src/content/events.md

 <Accordion>

-So called “machine events” are 180 seconds challenges that spawn randomly after the host has promoted at least one character
+So called "machine events" are 180 seconds challenges that spawn randomly after the host has promoted at least one character

 - There can only be one machine event per level
 - A spawn of a machine event doesn’t mean there can’t be another random spawn like Bet-C